Join the chartered body for the project profession and become a part of our community of 35,000+ individual members and 500+ corporate partnerships.

-- APM’s achievements and annual accounts as set out in the most recent annual report and review.
+Our achievements and annual accounts are set out in the most recent annual report and review.

-- All about Honorary Fellows.
-This is one of APM’s most prestigious awards for those who have contributed significantly to the profession.
-View a list of Honorary Fellows as well as details of how to nominate someone.
+Honorary Fellowship of APM is one of our most prestigious awards, honouring those who have made a significant contribution to the profession.
+View a list of our Honorary Fellows, and find out how to nominate someone for the award.

-- APM membership requires adherence to a Code of Professional Conduct.
-Details of the Code and the conduct and ethical approach required from members is set out along with the relevant procedural rules.
+APM membership requires adherence to a Code of Professional Conduct where details of the code and the conduct and ethical approach required from members are set out, along with the relevant procedural rules.

 The primary role of the APM branches is to provide high quality events that are accessible to all levels of our membership whilst also serving the wider public good.